fpeter71/OverExposureLSCICompensation/README.md

 # OverExposureLSCICompensation
 Correction of overexposure in laser speckle contrast imaging.

-The code is part of the manuscript submitted to Optical Publishing Group (OSA) Optics Epress under the Manuscript Submission ID #451611.
+The code is part of the manuscript submitted to Optical Publishing Group (OSA) Optics Express under the Manuscript Submission ID #451611.
 All rights are reserved.